gaubhav/GiftAndGo/README.md

 - I haven't added the validation for the format of the ID field in the file.
 We can optionally add a regex validation for this field.
 - Command to cal the endpoint curl -X POST http://127.0.0.1:9090/api/files/process -H "X-FORWARDED-FOR: 24.48.0.1" -F "file=@EntryFile.txt".
 Make sure you run the curl command from the path where the EntryFile exists or give the full path of the input file.

 NOTE: The header X-FORWARDED-FOR is optional(If you want to test for a specific IP address).
-Else if will get the IP address from the request object which in our case will be the localhost IP because I am making the curl call from localhost
+Else the code will get the IP address from the request object which in our case will be the localhost IP because I am making the curl call from localhost